 - Protein-rich food

 Proteins are great after going through a C-section.
 This macronutrient helps speed up the healing process.
 Proteins are also known for the development and growth of new cell tissue.
 Mothers can also enjoy a more balanced sugar level and can say goodbye to baby blues with this macronutrient.
 Go for oats, salmon, prawn, chicken, tofu, and dairy for your protein needs as part of confinement food in Singapore.

 - Iron-rich food

 Having sufficient amounts of iron is important for mothers after childbirth.
 This is especially true for those who have had a C-section as they might have lost a substantial amount of blood.
-This mineral is responsible for blood production and a stronger immune system, so it is vital to have an adequate amount of it.
+This mineral is responsible for blood production and a stronger immune system, so it is vital to have an adequate amount of it in confinement cooking.
 Liver, citrus fruits, spinach, and egg yolk are great sources of iron.